DOCSUN SILK 171.44

 1. Prepare the Scarf Fabric

-First, ensure that your scarf fabric is cut to the desired dimensions, with all edges even and neat.
-You can choose the width of the rolled edge, typically between 1 cm and 1.5 cm from the fabric edge.
+Ensure your scarf fabric is cut to dimensions, with even edges.
+Choose a roll width between 1 cm and 1.5 cm.

 2. Pinch the Edge of the Scarf

-Using both hands, pinch the edge of the fabric with your thumb and index fingers, getting ready to start rolling the edge.
-Make sure that your fingers are placed very close to the fabric’s edge.
+Using both hands, pinch the edge of the fabric with your thumb and index fingers, placing them very close to the edge.

 3. Roll the Edge of the Scarf

-Gently roll the edge of the scarf, creating a narrow strip about 1 cm wide.
-This rolling motion will help to make the edge neat and prepare it for sewing.
+Gently roll the edge to create a narrow strip about 1 cm wide.
+This prepares it for sewing.

-Take the sewing needle in your right hand if you’re right-handed (vice versa), starting from the inside of the rolled edge.
-Insert the needle outward through the first stitch hole.
-Then, pass the needle back through the same position, pulling it through the fabric again.
+Start from the inside of the rolled edge.
+Insert the needle outward through the first stitch hole, then pass it back through the same position.

 5. Pick Up the Fabric